 Information for victims

 We strive to provide victims with the information they need to have an effective voice in the federal correctional system.
 We want to make sure that victims are treated with compassion, fairness, and respect.
-You can provide information about an offender to us anonymously by calling 1-866-780-3784 any time of the day or night.

 Services and information